Richard Nixon is the only U.S. president to resign.

 Warren G. Harding once lost all the White House china gambling, on one hand of cards.

-Franklin Delano Roosevelt’s mother forced him to wear dress until he was five years old.
+Franklin Delano Roosevelt’s mother forced him to wear a dress until he was five years old.

 George H.W.
 Bush was the captain of the baseball team at Yale University.